awesomemotive/wp-mail-logging/readme.txt

 3. The Settings

 == Upgrade Notice ==
-= 1.8.0 =
+= 1.8.1 =
-- New: Error status from mail implementation is logged
-- New: Resend mail
-- New: Added translation files
-- New: Added translation for de_DE and zh_CN
-- Fix: raw mode of message renders attachments as text
-- Fix: fallback to raw mode for json mode if mail is containing html
-- Tweak: Pretty print json
+- Fix: Resending mails uses proper headers now
+- Fix: Translation: Text domain
+- Fix: Prevent error if mail to set error on was not found

 == Changelog ==

+= 1.8.1, June 8, 2017 =
+- Fix: Resending mails uses proper headers now
+- Fix: Translation: Text domain
+- Fix: Prevent error if mail to set error on was not found

 = 1.8.0, February 15, 2017 =
 - New: Error status from mail implementation is logged